Meggs28/LocalRepo/README.md

-# This is loacl repository
+# This is local repository

-Author -Megha singh
+Author -Megha Singh